A Dallas Cowboys football blog

 Zack Martin Got Paid, Is DeMarcus Lawrence Next?

-'s new contract became official last week as the four-time All-Pro received the long-term deal he's been looking for.
+Zack Martin’s new contract became official last week as the four-time All-Pro received the long-term deal he’s been looking for.
 Per Todd Archer, his rookie fifth year option now turns into a seven-year deal for $93.41-million dollars with $40-million guaranteed (42.8%), including a $20-million dollar signing bonus.

-The and Martin's representatives worked all off-season to come up with a deal that would make Zack the highest paid guard in the NFL going into his fifth season.
+The Dallas Cowboys and Martin’s representatives worked all off-season to come up with a deal that would make Zack the highest paid guard in the NFL going into his fifth season.
 And as much as anyone on the team, he deserves it.

 He’s started every game in his four-year career.
 He’s 28 years old and this contract locks him up through his prime.